Static site generators

 Its simplicity and speed make it a great choice for projects of any size, especially for developers already working in a Node.js environment.

-Strengths: Fast, flexible, and beginner-friendly.
+Strengths: Flexible, and beginner-friendly.

 3. Gatsby